Balance Druid Best Covenants, Soulbinds, and Conduits — Dragonflight 10.2.5

 Endurance Conduits should help with survivability against various mechanics.
 Balance Druids have access to three Balance specific Conduits as well as an additional fourth Conduit from the Guardian Endurance section.

-Well-Honed Instincts offers a nice layer of protection in damage heavy fights.
-This is the best overall of the four Conduits unless there is a specific mechanic you are looking to address.
+protection in damage heavy fights.
+This is the best overall of the four Conduits

 Tough as Bark is another versatile go-to Endurance Conduit.
-Allowing you to cooldown more often reducing your damage intake.
+Allowing

-Ursine Vigor will be the one shot avoiding Conduit.
-Potentially good to help soak raid mechanics or high level keys with one shot bosses.
+to help soak raid mechanics or high level keys with one shot bosses.

-Innate Resolve is the most underwhelming of this Conduit set.
-Self-healing is often the worst of our survivability options, however it can also buff the healing from
+Self-healing is often the worst of our survivability options, however it can

-Well-Honed Instincts if both other options are not necessary.
+not necessary.
+Well-Honed Instincts if both other options are

 Finesse Conduits